devhawala/dwarf/readme.md

 - interfacing the peripherals like screen, mouse, keyboard, disk etc.

-- undocumented instructions like VMFIND (essential for the Pilot-OS)
+- undocumented instructions like VMFIND (essential for the Pilot-OS) or COLORBLT

 - initialization sequence for loading and preparing the germ to bring a mesa engine in a runnable state as defined by PrincOps for the initial XFER.